 |

-Of Knutsen's 150+ instruments so far cataloged, the rarest - and certainly most unusual - are the "Double-Points," of which only a handful have been found.
+Of Knutsen's 160 harp guitars so far cataloged, the rarest - and certainly most unusual - are the "Double-Points," of which only a handful have been found.
 They seem to be either full-size, 12-strings-on-the-neck instruments, or more typically, the 3/4 scale instruments, like this one here.
 There are only 4 of these currently known to be surviving (see the Knutsen Archives; one remains to be listed).
 More than any other guitar maker, Knutsen made almost as many 3/4 size instruments in his Seattle period as he did full size.
 We don't quite know why.
 My feeling is that they were intended for children (of which Knutsen had three), young adults, or just anyone with smaller hands.
 The sub-bass length and instrument are close to normal size, but the scale length is 19-1/4".
 This begs the question, how were they tuned?
 Again, my guess is that they were usually just tuned to standard pitch.
 In fact, the original owner of this even scratched into the wood above the nut "E A D G B E".
 Using normal tension strings, they are light and more slack or course, so either heavier strings could be used, or the strings could be tuned up a couple of steps for a higher-pitched harp guitar!
 In fact, that's what I was about to try.
-Yes, this is my personal instrument.
-No sooner did I get it back from restoration, then that very week I was able to obtain another (which I am keeping).
-I'm selling it for my actual cost, which includes nearly $1000 in restoration.
+Yes, this was my personal instrument.
+No sooner did I get it back from restoration, than that very week I was able to obtain another (which I am keeping).
+I'm auctioning this with a reserve $500 less than my actual cost, which includes nearly $1000 in restoration.
 Work was done by Rufie Barnes of the Claremont Folk Music Center, who does repairs for Ben Harper, David Lindley and that gang.
 Every one of these specimens is found with the soundhole very warped and caved in.
 Rufie was able to flatten this out about 90% - there is still a slight bend and unevenness.
 He reset the neck, but due to workload and expense, didn't finish the set-up.
 I would probably lower the bridge a hair and put a new, compensated bone saddle behind the original wire one - both to level the action (due to neck twist common to most Knutsens) and intonate it properly.
 And/or one could shim the neck joint and move it back a bit.
 Or just play in first position (But why?
 You can reach the 23rd fret with that cutaway!).
 Other issues: Someone did a terrible glue / re-finish slop job around the bridge.
 Rufie reduced this significantly, and I opted not to refinish it.
-At some angles, it's not noticeable, at others, it's there (see photos).
+You might choose to.
+At some angles, it's not noticeable, at others, it's pretty obvious (see photos).
 The arm had a healthy warped split jutting out.
 We determined that this was from being stored in an attic on its side, where a family of mice lived in the guitar, using the arm for their bathroom.
 Staining and warping, then splitting was the result (Yes - only Harp Guitar Music discloses all evidence of rodent infestation!).
 The photo shows that Rufie was able to work his magnet magic and get this back to an acceptable appearance.
 There are the typical repaired cracks and wear, and a long finish mar down the back.
 Tuners are all original and work.
-The G button is a bit loose, and one of the subs is chipped.
+The G button is a bit loose, and a couple of the subs are broken (one glued).
 Let's talk

 |